darrenbliss05/quizmyknowledge/README.md

   1. provides feedback with the correct answer
   1. Support mulit-choice questions using the answer options
 ### known issues:
+  1. On windows shoes seems to cache the quizmyknowledge in c:/user/<user>/appdata/local/Temp/quizmyknowledge.rb It looks as if this the version that is always used and evern installing a new exe does not use the new version.
+Remove quizmyknowledge.rb from the Temp directory if you install a new version.
   1. If the json file format is broken then the application hangs.
   1. This version does not count the run of questions or tell you when you have reach the end.